John David Kelly

 John David Kelly (October 9, 1934 – October 21, 1998) was a United States circuit judge of the United States Court of Appeals for the Eighth Circuit.

 Early life and education

-Born in Grand Forks, North Dakota, Kelly earned an Artium Baccalaureus degree in 1956 from Saint John's University in Collegeville, Minnesota and a Juris Doctor in 1959 from the University of Michigan Law School.
+Born in Grand Forks, North Dakota, Kelly earned an Artium Baccalaureus degree in 1956 from Saint John's University in Collegeville, Minnesota, and a Juris Doctor in 1959 from the University of Michigan Law School.
+In 1961, Kelly married Patricia "Tish" Greeley, who later would serve as the Speaker of the North Dakota House of Representatives.

 Professional career

 A lieutenant in the United States Air Force, Kelly worked as an attorney in the Office of General Counsel at The Pentagon from 1959 until 1962.
 Kelly returned to North Dakota in 1962.
 From 1962 until joining the federal bench in 1998, Kelly worked in private legal practice in Fargo, North Dakota, at the Vogel Law Firm.
 He served as president of the firm for his final 20 years with the firm.
+In 1974, Kelly argued before the Supreme Court of the United States in the case of Chapman v.
+Meier.
+The Court unanimously found in favor of his client.

 Federal judicial service

 On January 27, 1998, President Bill Clinton nominated Kelly to a seat on the United States Court of Appeals for the Eighth Circuit to replace Judge Frank J. Magill, who had taken senior status in April 1997.
 The United States Senate confirmed Kelly in a voice vote on July 31, 1998, received his commission on August 3, 1998 and commenced service on August 26, 1998.